-A. Pre-Delivery Administration
+Pre-Delivery Administration

 After a contract has been awarded, but before the product is delivered, work must take place to make sure the product will arrive as expected.
-Contracts are needed when a substantial amount (\$25,000) is being procured and is required by the agency.
-For stock purchases (generally all items that fall under the small purchase procedures), this is the primary responsibility of the position(s) outlined in Figure 1 and is a simple matter of:
+Contracts are needed when the estimated cost of the goods or services being procured exceeds \$20,000 and as required by the agency, when deemed necessary by LANTA's Executive Director in accordance with LANTA's Contract Management Policy.
+For stock purchases (generally all items that fall under the small purchase procedures), this is the primary responsibility of the position(s) outlined in Table 1 and is a simple matter of:

 - 1. Maintaining a file of open orders to keep running track of items to be received. - 2.
 Contacting vendors when items are not delivered in the time expected. - 3.
 For larger items, a full project file should be initiated, in addition to the procurement file.
 This file should contain, at a minimum, the following: - a.
-Copy of the contract for goods or services. - b.
-Copies of all project correspondence with the vendor. - c.
-Notes of all telephone and personal conversations with the vendor. - d.
-Copies of any change orders altering the dollar amount and/or scope of the purchase. - e.
-Acceptance documentation. - f.
-Letters of conditional and final acceptance.
+Copy of the completed Contract Management Matrix; - b.
+Copy of the contract for goods or services; - c.
+Copy of the Third Party's Certificate of Insurance; - d.
+Copies of all project correspondence with the vendor; - e.
+Notes of all telephone and personal conversations with the vendor; - f.
+Copies of any change orders altering the dollar amount and/or scope of the purchase. - g.
+Acceptance documentation; - h.
+Letters of conditional and final acceptance; and - i.
+Copies of LANTA's Notice(s) to Proceed.